 The College of Fine Arts created the Raymond C. Morales Fellowships in 2012 to bring Post-doctorate and Post-MFA educators into the College for multiple-year residencies.
-Raymond C. Morales is a professor in the Department of Art & Art History, serving as coordinator of the Graphic Design Program.
-His work was recently exhibited in the Guggenheim and Museum of Modern Art in New York City in 2012, as well as the Metropolitan Museum of Art in Los Angeles in 2013.
+Raymond C. Morales was a professor in the Department of Art & Art History, serving as coordinator of the Graphic Design Program.
+His work has been exhibited in the Guggenheim and Museum of Modern Art in New York City in 2012, as well as the Metropolitan Museum of Art in Los Angeles in 2013.

 The College of Fine Arts honors Morales with this fellowship in his name in appreciation of his 30+ years of dedicated and continued service to the College, and to honor the diverse perspective he brings to the Department of Art and Art History.